snowplow/documentation/docs/data-apps/index.md

 ![Image of application tile showing start install process](images/install-app-tile.png)

-During installation you will need to [provide a connection](#application-connections) to the warehouse you would like the application to use.
+During installation, you will need to [provide a connection](#application-connections) to the warehouse you would like the application to use.
 It will also highlight any pipeline and data model dependencies that are required.

 ![Image of application install process](images/sample-app-install.png)